 The basic goal to make bacon carbonara is to make the bacon flavor stand out.
 Hence, a generous amount of bacon is added to the sauce and toppings.
 This version is the one most liked by kids.
 However, it is the least-healthy variant, unless you pair it with keto pasta.

 With Mushroom Recipe

-It is a vegetarian recipe that uses the mushroom as a meat alternative.
+It is a vegetarian recipe that uses mushrooms as a meat alternative.
 The meat alternative is also suitable for weight loss as it contains a high amount of protein and fiber.
 The perfect pasta cut to be used here is the penne pasta.

 For the vegans out there, long live the day when this version was finally penned down into an actual recipe.
 Vegan carbonara has no ingredients made up of animal products; the only thing spared is the pasta.
 This variant is made by substituting the meat with other sun-dried vegetables such as tomatoes and mushrooms while replacing the dairy component of the sauce with either blended raw cashews or chickpeas.

 When we talk about keto carbonara, we first have to identify the source of carbohydrates that we need to remove or replace.
 In this case, the shirataki noodles can be used as a pasta substitute.
 This noodle wonder is made of konjac root, which is 100% fiber and has zero carbs (yes, you read that right!).